sorushn/sorushn/README.md

 Hi, I'm Soroush.
 I am interested in Maching Learning, NLP, and computer vision.
-I'm currently learning Transformers and MLOps.

 <!---
 sorushn/sorushn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.